DPotoyan/Chem324/_build/Lec6-1.md

 - Note the 0 superscript: It indicates exactly solvable hamitlonian, eigenfunctions and eigenvalues.
-The  $\mid n^0\rangle$ is the eigenfunction corepsonding to the nth eigenvalue $E^0_n$.Now we perturb the hamitlonian by adding a "small" pertrubation $\hat{H_1}$.
+The  $\mid n^0\rangle$ is the eigenfunction corepsonding to the nth eigenvalue $E^0_n$.
+Now we perturb the hamitlonian by adding a "small" pertrubation $\hat{H_1}$.
+Where  $\lambda$ turns perturbation on $\lambda=1$ and off $\lambda=0$.

 $$
 \hat{H}=\hat{H}^0+\lambda {\hat{H}^1}
 $$

-The  $\lambda$ turns perturbation on $\lambda=1$ and off $\lambda=0$.
+---

  The objective of  perturbation theory is to solve the following problem with new hamiltonian expressed entirely in terms of eigenvalues and eigenfunctions of exactly solvable problems.

 $$